-The Department of Music offers a 59-credit major in music leading to the B.S. degree.
+The Department of Music offers a 64-credit major in music leading to the BS degree.
 The undergraduate program offers a general program of study with emphasis on theory, musicianship, history, and performance within a liberal arts college curriculum.
-Graduates of the music program will be prepared for further study in all avenues of music.
+A minor in music (12 credits), and an enhanced minor in music (18 credits) are also offered, requiring any undergraduate music courses, except MSH 114, MSH 115, and MSH 245.
 Visit the Department.

 African and African American Studies Dept